SSL Certificates, Generating SSL Certificates with the InCommon console

 For designated Sectigo (Comodo) account holders, how-to generate certificates

-Note (added September 2019): the Sectigo/Comodo self-service pilot is now complete.
-The self-service pilot is over and that we are no longer accepting applications for self service users.
-Unfortunately providing console access to the Sectigo/InCommon tool was not found to be a viable solution due to identity/group support scaling and supportability issues.
-Thanks for helping us test that option.
-Please see the main SSL Certificate Manager KB for current options.
+The self-service pilot is over and we are no longer accepting applications for self-service users.
+Unfortunately, providing console access to the Sectigo/InCommon tool was not found to be a viable solution due to identity/group support scaling and supportability issues.
+Please see the SSL Certificates, Certificate Service for current options.

 To log in to the web interface, visit: https://go.illinois.edu/comodo.
 Choose to sign in with "InCommon Federated Login."